01 of 13

 Glue the Return Piece

 Nailing a return piece is not practical, as the wood will split when a nail is driven.
-Instead, apply wood glue to the mitered edge of the return piece, where it meets the first piece.
+Instead, apply a tiny dot of wood glue to the mitered edge of the return piece where it meets the first piece.
 Do not glue the wall side or floor side of the return piece.

 13 of 13